ServiceStackApps/HelloMobile/README.md

 ## Xamarin.Forms

-Xamarin.Forms enables the maximum reuse possible in C# Apps by letting you develop and share a Single UI across all your mobile Apps.
+Xamarin.Forms enables maximum reuse possible in C# Apps by letting you develop and share a Single UI across all your Apps.

 ![](https://raw.githubusercontent.com/ServiceStackApps/HelloMobile/master/screenshots/xamarin.forms-reuse.png)